cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

   - consider the text
 - no document is an island
   - consider the document with respect to the corpus
-- the web is organizated
+- the web is organized
   - take advantage of the how the web is structured with *site* searches

 Remember and practice the techniques I discussed here: